tstrijdhorst/StashRedisDriver/README.md

   In practice this means that it ```/test/key/with/stack/groups/``` will be converted to ```test:key:with:stack:groups```.
 If you decide to delete the stackparent ```/test/key``` and reinsert the first key it will be saved as ```test:key_1:with:stack:groups``` and all the keys with the previous structure will be deleted.

-Another reason for making this repository instead of adding it to the project itself (at the time) is that I believe a package should always explicitly specify it's dependencies.
+Another reason for making this repository instead of adding it to the project itself is that I believe a package should always explicitly specify it's dependencies.

 Therefore the Drivers (which depend on third party software) should be in seperate repositories that clearly state their dependency and should inversely depend on the library in order to decouple them.

-It remains to be seen if this implementation will take the place of the current driver in the Stash project.
-That will become clear after communication with the project leaders.

 # Unsupported Features